pprimm/pprimm-blog/source/_posts/Pi-Zero-from-Ground-Zero.md

    ![](/images/Win32DiskImager.png)
    **_AGAIN, INSURE YOU HAVE SELECTED THE CORRECT DRIVE LETTER_**

 Carl Recktenwald Jr. has a [YouTube Video](https://www.youtube.com/watch?v=AVM7QaSndf8) that shows using SDFormatter and Win32 Disk Imager.
 You can watch up to 2:30 where then begins a boot using monitor, keyboard and mouse.
 But, we're going headless, so the remainder of that video doesn't pertain to what we're trying to accomplish.

+**Running with Wifi**:  If you want to use a wifi dongle instead of the Ethernet adapter, perform the steps in my [wifi tutorial](/2016/10/03/Pi-Zero-Headless-Wifi/) now.
+Then, come back and continue with the next section for booting the Pi Zero.

 # Boot the Pi Zero and Connect with PuTTY
 Follow these steps to boot and connect to your Pi Zero over SSH: